Introduction

 Building and working on automatic behavior is common in all skill-building.
 If you think about learning to touch-type or driving a car, at first everything was conscious, error-prone, and awkward.
 It wasn’t until you were immersed in the activity that things started to "click" and it felt more natural.
 In the same way, following suggestions is a skill that can take practice before it begins to feel automatic.
 The behavior may even become involuntary, e.g. we learn as children how to recognize words and now find word recognition involuntary.

 Just out of ambiguity, people are likely to recognize a little relaxation in the body because that’s always an element in internal state, and focusing on an internal state makes it more real.
-As their nervousness fades, and they concentrate on following the suggestion of relaxation, they notice that they are more relaxed, which they attribute to the suggestion.
-This validates the expectation and sets up the brain in a feedback loop to relax more with the next relaxing suggestion.
-Finally, the feedback loop of giving relaxing suggestions to people who can feel it working more means that subsequent suggestions are easily followed.
+As their nervousness fades, and they concentrate on following the suggestion of relaxation, they notice that they are more relaxed.
+This is interoception.
+They attribute their increased relaxation to the suggestion.
+This validates the expectation and sets up the brain in a response set that hypnotic suggestions can make things happen.
+Finally, the response set causes increased suggestibility where subsequent suggestions to be more effective and easily followed.

-Eventually, the hypnotist will put the sensation of relaxation front and center.
-At some point in a progressive muscle relaxation induction the hypnotist will state flat out "the body is completely relaxed" which is an instruction for them to believe that and "make it their reality."
-At this point, the hypnotee has already "warmed up" — they have successfully followed several suggestions and may feel some automaticity or involuntariness in their responses.
+At some point in a progressive muscle relaxation induction the hypnotist will finish by saying "the body is completely relaxed."
+At this point, the hypnotee is "warmed up" and suggestible — they have successfully followed several suggestions and may feel some automaticity or involuntariness in their responses.

 Can Hypnosis Make You Do Things You Don’t Want To Do?